RaZeSloth/bot-template-ts/README.md

 First, you'd have to build the project with `yarn install` to start the bot run `yarn run start`

+If wanted the code can be compiled to JavScript with `yarn build`, use `yarn build` to run the JavaScript with nodejs

 # Need support?
 Dm me on discord, RaZe#2841